Game

 to raise a child by giving him or her food, education, etc.

-She felt her baby had a better chance with new parents better equipped to rear her child.
+She felt her baby had a better chance with new parents better equipped to

 shrink